andrewfullerton/basicstats/README.md

-**basicstats** makes it easier for you to produce basic summary statistics (mean, median, range, and sample size) by levels of a grouping variable in a tidy, easy-to-read summary.
+**basicstats** makes it easier for you to produce basic summary statistics (mean, median, range, and sample size) by levels of a categorical variable in a tidy, easy-to-read summary.

 ## Installation